Robert Fico: Assassination attempt

 On 15 May 2024, around 14:30 (2:30 PM), Fico was injured in a shooting in Handlová, Slovakia, in front of the city's House of Culture after a government meeting, and was subsequently hospitalized at the F.D.
 Roosevelt Hospital in Banská Bystrica.
 A 71-year-old poet named Juraj Cintula was immediately detained by police as a primary suspect.
 Fico was reportedly in a "life-threatening" condition following the attack, having suffered wounds to his stomach, arms, and legs, but was stabilized following emergency surgery, and was expected to recover according to deputy prime minister Tomáš Taraba.
 Cintula stated that he was motivated by what he perceived as Fico's anti-EU stance and by the wish for Slovakia to provide "military assistance" to Ukraine.

 On 30 May, Fico was discharged from the hospital and was allowed to continue his recovery at home.

 On 5 June 2024, Fico made his first comments on the attack, saying that he forgave the attacker as he is only the "messenger of evil" of the opposition.
 Fico asked the "anti-government media", especially those linked to George Soros, foreign-funded NGO's and the opposition, not to downplay the reasons for the attack.
 He described his attacker as a "messenger of the evil and political hatred" created by the "unsuccessful and frustrated" opposition.
 He added that he expected to return to work later that month or in July.

 Senior politicians from Fico's ruling coalition blamed independent media and the opposition for the assassination attempt, alleging that they influenced the shooter.
 Slovak journalists and opposition leaders feared that the government would use the assassination attempt to crack down on them.
 The shooting was unanimously condemned by the National Council.

 On 21 October 2025, Cintula was convicted and sentenced to 21 years' imprisonment by the Specialised Criminal Court in Banská Bystrica.

-Doctors' strike

-At the end of 2024, the government faced a doctors' strike for better conditions.
-More than 3,300 doctors submitted their resignations.
-The government passed a bill according to which, when an emergency is declared, doctors can face up to one year in prison or a 1,500€ fine for refusing to work, and up to five years if a patient is harmed as a consequence of their departure.
-Minister of Health Kamil Šaško considered using emergency measures in districts with the highest resignation rates.
-Ultimately, the government signed an agreement with the doctors' union with many concessions.